Saadullah1234/starting_price_lookup/README.md

 # Starting Price Lookup

 When a user starts the program, the user gets a welcome message.
 The program then goes to the Bell Smartphone homepage and retrieve the names of the top 12 devices.
 The program then gives the user a list of these 12 devices that the user can choose.
-When a device is selected, Selenium runs in the background to visit the same web page, click on the requested device, and get the starting prices for all terms listed.
+When a device is selected, Selenium runs in the background to visit the same web page, clicks on the requested device, then under Pricing and device options it clicks on pay a subsidized phone price and gets the starting prices for all terms listed.
 Once the price is obtained, it prints the devices's name, the prices, and their respective terms to the command-line.

 ## Instructions to run the project (Linux/MacOS)

-1) Download the project from GitHub
+1) Clone the project from GitHub

 2) Download chromedriver (Chrome) or geckodriver (Firefox) from their respective websites